Tuberculosis (TB) can happen to anyone

 What is in a healthy diet?

-TB patients need extra body-building foods and energy foods compared to other people As the patient recovers, it’s also important to get exercise, to rebuild muscles.
+TB patients need extra body-building foods and high energy foods compared to other people.
+As the patient recovers, it’s also important to get moderate exercise, to rebuild muscles.
 Start by walking more and doing light housework, or your other normal activities.

 Suggested Foods: